amadlung/2019-04-11-gwu/atmosphere_cloud.md

 **Atmosphere, CyVerse's cloud-computing platform allows you to launch your own isolated virtual machine (VM) image and software, using compute resources such as CyVerse-provided software suites, and pre-configured, frequently used analysis routines, relevant algorithms, and datasets.**

-> To request access to Atmosphere, login to the [CyVerse User Portal](https://user.cyverse.org/).
-In the [Services](https://user.cyverse.org/services/mine>) menu under 'MY SERVICES' you should see Atmosphere listed as an option you can launch.
-If not, look uner the [Available](https://user.cyverse.org/services/available) menu, and click the 'REQUEST ACCESS' link.
-You will receive an email requesting additional information.
+> To request access to Atmosphere, click [on this link](https://user.cyverse.org/workshops/30/overview)

 - This is the first and last place in these lessons where it will matter if you are using PC, Mac, or Linux.
 After we connect to our virtual machines built using the same image; we will all be on the same operating system/computing environment.